msg-systems/holmes-extractor/README.md

 library running on top of spaCy.
 The `neuralcoref` library detects chains of coreferring nouns and pronouns that can grow to considerable lengths when longer texts are analysed.
-For Holmes, it has been found to be appropriate to limit the consideration of coreference resolution information to a small number of mentions either side of a noun or pronoun within a chain: the threshold is currently set to 3.
+For Holmes, it has been found to be appropriate to limit the consideration of coreference resolution information to a small number of mentions either side of a noun or pronoun within a chain — the threshold is currently set to 3 — as well as to suppress coreference between elements more than 300 words apart.

 Alongside the main use of coreference resolution information to increase the scope of structural matching between search phrases and documents, Holmes also looks for situations